Lattica-ai/fetch-by-similarity/README.md

 9. Print match and timing
 The harness prints the matched phone number and owner name, along with timing and measurement information for the main stages.

-Note: Because each stage depends on files, keys, and IDs produced in earlier steps of the same run, running only parts of the flow is not supported without modifying the code.
-This makes the demo simple to operate (one command runs everything) while still representative of a real FHE pipeline.
+> **Note:** Because each stage depends on files, keys, and IDs produced in earlier steps of the same run, running only parts of the flow is **not supported** without modifying the code.
+This keeps the demo simple to operate (one command runs everything) while still representative of a real FHE pipeline.